 Pairing wine with Ginger spiced dishes isn’t overly difficult.
 If the ginger is combined with white meat and vegetables, any sort of aromatic white works well, such as a Gewurztraminer, Sauvignon Blanc, Voignier, or Riesling.
-A buttery Chardonnay works well too, as the butter flavours and ginger combined come across as a rich piece of ginger bread.
-Kendall Jackson Vintage Reserve, J. Lohr, Flat Rock Cellars, and La Crema are 4 great examples of Chardonnays that have buttery characteristics and will go great with ginger flavours.
+A buttery Chardonnay works well too, as the butter flavours and ginger combined come across as a rich piece of gingerbread.
+Kendall Jackson Vintage Reserve, J. Lohr, Flat Rock Cellars, and La Crema are four great examples of Chardonnay that have buttery characteristics and will go great with ginger flavours.

-For desserts, such as ginger bread, any sort of sweet wine will work really well.
+For desserts, such as gingerbread, any sweet wine will work well.
 Our favourites being a Muscat de Beaumes de Venise or Orange Muscat.
 Late harvest wines work great, especially a Gewurztraminer or Riesling.
-Finally, a palate cleansing Sparkling Wine will mesh quite nicely with any ginger dessert.
+Finally, a palate-cleansing Sparkling Wine will mesh quite nicely with any ginger dessert.

 Beer and Ginger Pairings